About

 After graduating law school, Stanford clerked for the Honorable Judge McDonald of the Maryland Court of Appeals.
 As a law clerk, Stanford helped write and shape Maryland law.
 Since August 2017, he has worked as a public defender in the county representing individuals who could not afford to pay for a lawyer.
 During his time as a public defender, Stanford has tried over 100 criminal cases and has represented thousands of clients.
 Additionally, Stanford has testified in Annapolis on various bills such as legislation to ban no knock warrants, decriminalize personal possession of drugs, and require police officers to wear body cameras.

 In the County, Stanford is an active member of various community groups.
-He is a member of the J Franklin Bourne Bar Association, Prince George’s County Young Democrats, and Progressive Maryland.
+He is a member of 100 Black men of Prince George's County and Rise Prince George's County.
 Furthermore, he is a regular volunteer with Community Legal Services Of Prince George’s County.
 With Community Legal Services, Stanford has participated in numerous criminal record expungement fairs throughout the county.

 THE